-Highlights Hue Drag the slider to the right to select a highlight color.
+· · · · · · · · · · · · · · · · · · · Highlights Hue Drag the slider to the right to select a highlight color.
 Saturation Drag the slider to the right to increase saturation of the specified color in the highlights of the image.
 Shadows Hue Drag the slider to the right to select a shadow color.
 Saturation Drag the slider to the right to increase saturation of the specified color in the shadows of the image.
 Balance Drag the slider to the right to emphasize the highlight color; drag the slider to the left to emphasize the shadow color.
-For example if the slider is set to the maximum at 50, then full emphasis is applied to the highlight color; if the slider is set to the minimum - 50, then full emphasis is applied to the shadow color.

-Create a sepia tone effect by first reducing the saturation of your photo with the Advanced Color tool and then applying a reddish brown hue with the Split Tone tool.
-Or create a monochromatic black and white photo with a slight tint of hue.
+For example if the slider is set to the maximum at 50, then full emphasis is applied to the highlight color; if the slider is set to the minimum -50, then full emphasis is applied to the shadow color. cone effect by first reducing the saturation of your photo with the Advanced Color tool and a reddish brown hue with the Split Tone tool.
+Or create a monochromatic black and white ght tint of hue.
+You can use the e Edit Brush to paint this effect onto specific areas of your image.
+You can use the e Gradient tool to transition this effect across specific areas of your image. 💡 You can use the e Radial Gradient tool to apply effects around, or directly to, a center point